flygohr/dont-let-it-go-to-your-head/readme.md

 As I progress with the jam I remember more stuff about programming and Godot.
 The project is plagued by inconsistencies, bad practices, and is probably an unsalvageable mess.
 I'll make a better job next time.

-Secret Itch.io URL: https://flygohr.itch.io/dont-let-it-go-to-your-head?secret=oTJRHiOTq7g5IyySTod5yhQ2zvg
+Now on Itch.io: https://flygohr.itch.io/dont-let-it-go-to-your-head

 Stuff I'm already banging my head against (and I won't be able to include, probably):
 - Responsive UI / game screen.
 I'll stick to a fixed viewport for now, I will learn how to make a responsive interface when I won't be in a rush
 - Animations, tweens, smooth transitions, spinners.. basically, all the juice?
 I'll see what I can implement, but if I realize I can't, I'll push the polish back to after the jam
 - Clunky select, 100% bad implementation
-- Theming is all messed up
+- Theming is all messed up, inconsistent transitions and tweens
 - Special cards could be added, with unique effects
 - Need more events or a side quest system
+- Would have been nice:
+	- Highlight on progressbars the impact of the current choice
+	- Import / export savefiles

 ### Devlog:
 - 2026-03-16